Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Introduction

 \subsubsection{Robustness of MFGs}

 Approximation of infinite-horizon MFE with finite-horizon MFE can be considered as a form of robustness of the system with respect to the time horizon.
 Although there is no other work available in the literature regarding the robustness of MFE with respect to the time-horizon, several robustness results have appeared recently in the mean-field setting.
 The stability of Stackelberg MFGs has been studied in \cite{guo2022optimization}.
-For general MFGs, the robustness of MFE has been studied in \cite{aydin2023robustness} for model uncertainty purposes.
-While proving that finite-horizon MFE converge to infinite-horizon nonstationary ones, we will use similar tools to those in \cite{aydin2023robustness}.
+For general MFGs, the robustness of MFE has been studied in \cite{aydin2023robustness} under model uncertainties.
+The proof of convergence from finite-horizon MFEs to infinite-horizon nonstationary MFEs in our work relies on techniques similar to those introduced in \cite{aydin2023robustness}.
 In continuous time, in \cite{bauso2016robust}, MFGs that incorporate uncertainty in both states and payoffs have been investigated.
 In \cite{moon2016linear}, the authors consider linear-quadratic risk-sensitive and robust mean-field games.
 For MDPs, the robustness of the value function has been studied in \cite{baker2016continuity} \cite{kara2019robustness}.
 Although convergence of policies is not considered in \cite{kara2019robustness}, they utilize the ``continuous convergence'' of the system components (see Assumption \ref{assump:2}), which also plays an important role in our work.